 For seamless international money transfers, follow these steps.

-- Contact your chosen international money transfer service.
+Contact your chosen international money transfer service.
 You will generally need to open an account with them.
-Once you have, all you need to do is give them the SWIFT/BIC codes, BSB and account number of the recipient and they can transfer money efficiently and without hassle.
+Once you have, all you need to do is give them the SWIFT/BIC codes as well as the BSB and account number of the recipient and they can transfer money efficiently and without hassle.
 Their fees are usually minimal, and they will tell you if there are any additional costs.

-- You can now send money overseas without losing huge chunks of it to bad exchange rates or sizeable fees.
+You can now send money overseas without losing huge chunks of it to bad exchange rates or sizeable fees.
 Do it online or over the phone, set up automatic transfers and make use of any discounts available.
 You’re now good to go!